 - Forever Buckeyes

 College/University Grants & Scholarships

 Individual colleges and universities provide students with institutional grants and scholarships, which lower tuition sticker price.
 Similar to grants from the State of Ohio, these can be based on areas of study, academic merit, financial need, and more.
 They vary by institution, with some requiring different obligations from grant recipients.
-For information on institutional grants and scholarships available on University System of Ohio campuses, contact the individual institution's financial aid office.
+For information on institutional grants and scholarships available at Ohio public campuses, contact the individual institution's financial aid office.

 Federal Student Aid Programs

-In addition to grants and scholarships provided by the State of Ohio and individual University System of Ohio colleges and universities, students are eligible for federal grants that directly lower the tuition sticker price for students.
+In addition to grants and scholarships provided by the State of Ohio and individual public colleges and universities in the state, students are eligible for federal grants that directly lower the tuition sticker price for students.
 Like grants from the State of Ohio, these generally do not need to be repaid by students.
 Several types of grants are offered, as are other financial aid programs including work-study and student loans.
 Loans differ from grants and work study programs insofar as repayment is required.

 Additional Grants & Scholarships/Financial Aid Hotline

 There are hundreds of additional grants and scholarship programs that exist in the U.S. today which don't fall under a state of Ohio, federal, or institutional umbrella.
-Call the University System of Ohio's College Access Information Hotline to learn more about these scholarship opportunities: 1-800-AFFORD-IT (233-6734).
+Call the OhioHigherEd College Access Information Hotline to learn more about these scholarship opportunities: 1-800-AFFORD-IT (233-6734).